 Normal skin type

 Normal skin is the easiest.
-Wash your skin in the morning and don't apply any product (except sunscreen if you're going out).
-If by midday you're not too shiny, then your skin is most probably normal.
+Your skin feels smooth and normal, there are no signs of flaking, or you're not too oily/greasy/shiny, then your skin is most probably normal.
 You can also do this before going to bed and check in the morning (with a blotting paper) if all areas of your face has the same average amount of oil.

 Oily skin type

-You may have oily skin if sometimes it feels too greasy to wear moisturizer especially in the summer.
-Having much oiler skin in midday than in the morning (without using any products) and having large pores are also signs that your skin might be the oily type.
+You may have oily skin if your skin looks shiny and may feel slick to the touch, and it oftentimes experience breakouts.
+Sometimes it also feels too greasy to wear moisturiser especially in the summer.
+You may also have much oiler skin in midday than in the morning (without using any products) and having large pores are also signs that your skin might be the oily type.

 Dry skin type

-You know you have dry skin if gentle cleansers like Cetaphil or even just washing with water dries your skin and makes it feel tight after.
+You know you have dry skin if your skin feels tight and dehydrated and may have flaky areas.
+Also, gentle cleansers or even just washing with water dries your skin and makes it feel tight after.

 Combination skin type is a bit trickier.
-Sometimes your T-zone might be oily while your cheek area feels dry, or if only your T-zone becomes excessively oily by midday.
+Your skin usually has an oily T-zone (forehead, nose, chin), while your cheek area and everywhere else feels normal to dry.
+Oily parts may also have enlarged pores, signs of breakouts and blackheads.
 For this, you'll need to pay attention to the difference in the zones of your face and use a variety of products for different skin types on different areas of your face.